lohr-1/lohr-1/README.md

 **`Digital Craftsman (Dev/Editor/Videomaker)`**

-I am a Computer Engineering student, passionate about technology and activities that foster creativity, such as music, reading, and writing.
+I am a Software Engineering student, passionate about technology and activities that foster creativity, such as music, reading, and writing.
 All projects here are built from scratch, with only a few instructions provided by the professor/professional.
 I enjoy staying one step ahead, so I am always striving to learn something new—this is my passion, not remaining stagnant or comfortable in one place.

 ###
 <p align="left">